Mahdi-Mohammadi/my-repo-list/Phalcon.md

 * [Searcher](https://github.com/stanislav-web/Searcher) Database searcher for Phalcon Framework.
 This is the search service is designed to search multiple SQL tables.
 Convenient to use autocomplete, search documents, search the whole site.
 [reds](http://reds.com)

+### Large Scale
+[phalcon-boilerplate](https://github.com/mikegioia/phalcon-boilerplate)Phalcon Boilerplate is a template for building large-scale PhalconPHP applications.
+It contains the structure and configuration for managing a big project.